The-Kirby-Institute/Cascade_calculations/README.md

 #### misc (local) ####

-Contains miscellaneous files such references, correspondence, general information, examples, working documents, and general kibble  of relevance to the project.
+Contains miscellaneous files such as references, correspondence, general information, examples, working documents, and general kibble of relevance to the project.
 These files are stored locally and are not available in this online repository.

 #### Chlamydia ####

 Contains all the code and materials used for the Australian chlamydia diagnosis and care cascade project.
-It contains a specific README file describing the specific materials within this directory.
+It contains a specific README file describing the files within this directory.

 #### HIV #####

 Contains all the code and materials used for the Australian HIV diagnosis and care cascade project.
-It contains a specific README file describing the specific materials within this directory.
+It contains a specific README file describing the files within this directory.

 ### Publications ###

 The following publications are associated with this project and used code in this repository to generate the results and figures.

 - The Kirby Institute.
-HIV, viral hepatitis and sexually transmissible infections in Australia: Annual Survellance Report.
+HIV, viral hepatitis and sexually transmissible infections in Australia: Annual Surveillance Report.
 The Kirby Institute, UNSW Australia, Sydney NSW 2052.
 	- For the years 2015-2016.
 Available from the [Kirby Institute website](https://kirby.unsw.edu.au/report-type/annual-surveillance-reports)
 	- The HIV and Chlamydia cascade estimates were produced using [version 1.0&#95;2015\_ASR](https://github.com/leftygray/Cascade_calculations/releases/tag/v1.0_2015_ASR) in 2015 and [version v2.0&#95;2016\_ASR](https://github.com/leftygray/Cascade_calculations/releases/tag/v2.0_2016_ASR) in 2016
 <br></br>